black-sliver/PopTracker/CONTRIBUTING.md

 Consider testing with ASAN by passing WITH_ASAN=true to make.

+> [!IMPORTANT]
+> This is outdated since we switched to Meson.

 ### Spell Checker

 We use codespell to find typos.
 You can `pip install codespell` or rely on the GitHub workflow.
 See `.codespellrc` if you want to exclude files/folders and `.codespellignore` if you want to exclude a word.

+## Meson Style (Build System)

+Follow [Meson's style recommendations](https://mesonbuild.com/Style-guide.html), but prefer 4 spaces over 2 spaces for consistency with all other files.

+Do not glob file paths because ninja can't know when to reconfigure the project then.
+(This is sadly different from our old single-step Makefile system.)

+* Header-only libs should be part of the source (submodule, copy-paste or Meson wrap).
+* Regular libs should come from the package manager or OS if no specific version or build config is required.
+* Optional libs may best be dlopened.
+* For Windows, we create a static EXE for portability while still retaining all the QoL from msys2.
+* For macOS, we link against brew libs and then replace them for portability in actual release.
+* We may build custom versions of some libs (inside the release build runner) for size/speed/security optimizations.

 ## Documentation Style